aryan-25/swift-http-api-proposal/README.md

 ## Contributing

 We are actively looking for feedback on these new APIs and encourage everyone to try them out.
-Feedback during this design phase will help us shape the next generation HTTP APIs for Swift.
+As a proposal for the Swift ecosystem, community input during this design phase is crucial and will help us shape the next generation of HTTP APIs for Swift.

+**How to contribute:**
+- Try out the APIs in your projects and share your experience
+- Open issues for bugs, design concerns, or missing functionality
+- Participate in discussions about API design decisions
+- Provide feedback on ergonomics and usability

+Your feedback will directly influence what these APIs look like when they're proposed for broader adoption in the Swift ecosystem.